DanBest21/elune/README.md

 # Elune

-Elune is a domain-specific language (DSL) created for the purpose of creating game modifications that was developed as the subject of my degree's dissertation.
+Elune is a domain-specific language (DSL) created for the purpose of developing game modifications; it was produced as the subject of my degree's dissertation/final year research project.

-Elune is a dynamically typed which primarily aims to address the shortcomings of the most dominant programming language currently used for this purpose — **Lua**.
+Elune is a dynamically typed language, which primarily aims to address the shortcomings of the most dominant programming language currently used for this purpose — **Lua**.
 The syntax takes inspiration from Python and C-based languages, and thus aims to follow more standard programming language conventions (e.g. C-style for loops and zero indexing).

 The language is made up of several components: